csula/cs3220-spring-2018/SYLLABUS.md

 Except the following difference:

-* No discussion/IMs with your friends&colleagues
+* No discussion/messages with your friends&colleagues
-	* Midterm&final is supposed to be testing individuals
+	* Midterm&final are supposed to be testing individuals
 * Not like lab, I will not be as helpful

 ## ADA Statement